Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 It allows to dynamically create a form through configuration.
 The configuration for this component expects a single field, the `"fieldGroups"`.

-The fieldGroups should be an array of logically related fields and optionally a header display above the group of fields.
+The fieldGroups should be an array of logically related fields and optionally a header displayed above the group of fields.
 Each field group is rendered next to each other (as columns).
 You can also define only a single field in each fieldGroups entry, to display them next to each other instead of one field taking up full width.
 The definitions for the fields is defined by the [FormFieldConfiguration](../../interfaces/FormFieldConfig.html)